axa-rev-research/ROAD-fairness/README.md

 python3 german.py 5 0.7 cuda:0 ROAD TEST_GERMAN_ROAD_10_200 20 10 10 10

 ### Drift Experiment
-For the adult drift experiment you run this command: python3 adult_shifted_EO.py 5 0.7 cuda:0 ROAD_100 TEST_ADULT_ROAD_10_100_12_20 20 10 10 10
+For the adult drift experiment you can run this command: python3 adult_shifted_EO.py 5 0.7 cuda:0 ROAD_100 TEST_ADULT_ROAD_10_100_12_20 20 10 10 10

 ## Details of the hyperparameters